Government rewards are available to internal and external auditors for reporting fraud against the government

 (Disclaimer: This article is for information only and should not be viewed as legal advice.
 Each case is unique and you should speak to an experienced False Claims Act attorney about your situation.)

-Government rewards to auditors for reporting fraud against the government.
+Government rewards paid to auditors for reporting fraud against the government.
 Find out if you are eligible.